 that setting helps avoid automated claims and keeps multi-platform uploads smooth.

-When a very familiar palette is best for broad audiences, you will also find stock-style options
+When a familiar palette works best, you’ll also find stock-style options alongside brighter

 FAQ – Comedy Music